RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Consistent-Network-Device-Naming.md

 __Temporary fix__

 If you don't want to modify your grub or your system permanently for any reason, you can do a temporarily interface renaming which will work until next reboot or until the card is unplugged and re-plugged, but we recommend the persistent solution explained above modifying grub.
-Anyway, here are the commands to do it: `ip link set wlx00c0ca9208dc down && ip link set wlx00c0ca9208dc name wlan0 && ip link set wlan0 up`
+Anyway, here are the commands to do it: `ip link set wlx00c0ca9208dc down && ip link set wlx00c0ca9208dc name wlan0 && ip link set wlan0 up` <- of course you need to replace _wlx00c0ca9208dc_ by your interface name.